 Same as last year, I joined the conference as part of the “Fedora Project” community.
-On Saturday, upon our arrival at the venue we set up our booth with all the swag and devices we had.
-This year we had a Fedorator, tote bags with the Fedora and the CentOS logos on them, “Fedora <3 Python” and “Fedora <3 .NET” stickers, a few color books for kids, some Silverblue swag and of course the “One Laptop per Child PC”.
-Due to the rebranding process the community is going on we didn’t have much swag printed and we run out of stickers pretty quickly on Saturday.
+On Saturday, upon our arrival at the venue, we set up our booth with all the swag and devices we had.
+This year we had a Fedorator, tote bags with the Fedora and the CentOS logos on them, “Fedora <3 Python” and “Fedora <3 .NET” stickers, a few coloring books for kids, some Silverblue swag and of course the “One Laptop per Child PC”.
+Due to the rebranding process the community is going on we didn’t have much swag printed and we ran out of stickers pretty quickly on Saturday.

 The Fedorator